RockinWool/Analysing_PGG_Using_RL/README.md

-# Cooperation is encouraged simply by increasing the number of participants
+# Analysing Public Goods Games Using Reinforcement Learning, Effect of Increasing Group Size on Cooperation

 This repository is used to publish information about papers with the above titles.

 ## Table of Contents